learning-zone/javascript-basics/README.md

 ## Q. ***What is non-enumerable property in JavaScript and how you can create one?***

-Object can have properties that don't show up when you iterate through object using for...in loop or using Object.keys() to get an array of property names.
+Object can have properties that don\'t show up when you iterate through object using for...in loop or using Object.keys() to get an array of property names.
 This properties is know as non-enumerable properties.

 Let say we have following object